JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 >
 {type="warning"}

-Starting from 1.6.20, Kotlin supports callable references to functional interface constructors.
-This support adds a source-compatible way to migrate from an interface with a constructor function to a functional interface.
+Starting from 1.6.20, Kotlin supports callable references to functional interface constructors, which adds a source-compatible way to migrate from an interface with a constructor function to a functional interface.
-Consider this "legacy" code:
+Consider this code:

 ```kotlin
 interface KRunnable {